Get What You Pay For

 - RTA: This is a rebuildable tank atomizer.
 The coils can be replaced and a tank can be mounted around, above, or below them.

 - Cart: Also called a cartomizer.
-This is a pre-made atomizer, often with changeable coils and a tank.
-Carts are ready to go once you’ve simply applied the liquid.
+This is a pre-made atomizer, with changeable, wic and coil combo.
+Carts are ready to go once you’ve simply applied the liquid, and primed the atomizer.

 Carts are the most affordable option but the quality is lacking.
-Carts are mainly a disposable unit after a few coil replacements.
+Some people call these disposables, refillables, sub ohm atomizers, or tanks.
+I just use the term carts, because it carriers a changeable wic and coil combo.
+Carts are sometimes a disposable unit after a few coil replacements.

 RDA’s are for the old school enthusiast, which I do use myself at home.
 RDA’s have the best flavor and hardest hits, but having to carry around juice makes them inconvenient.
 When you learn how to build them, you will find problems such as dry spots, spit back and ohm issues, but not too difficult to work around.